quantprofessionals/eduquant.nl/content/home/slider.md

 [[item]]
   title = "# Active learning strategies"
-  content = "Our courses focus on active learning methods to acquire problem-solving skills.
-Research shows that actively engaging, problem-driven teaching is far more effective than lectures or self-paced learning.
-Students work on realistic and relevant case studies, based on our extensive experience in the sector." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "We use active teaching methods for transferring problem-solving skills.
+Research shows that actively engaged, problem-driven learning is far more effective than lectures or self-paced learning.
+Students work on realistic and relevant case studies, which we base on our extensive experience in the sector." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).